lightning/bolts/02-peer-protocol.md

     `your_last_per_commitment_secret` is correct for that
     `next_revocation_number` minus 1:
       - MUST NOT broadcast its commitment transaction.
-      - SHOULD fail the channel.
+      - SHOULD send an `error` to request the peer to fail the channel.
     - otherwise:
       - if `your_last_per_commitment_secret` does not match the expected values:
         - SHOULD fail the channel.